Anaplasmosis: Morphology

 There are many strains of Anaplasma marginale, all with differing morphology, antigenic properties, protein sequence, and ability to be transmitted by ticks.
-Major surface proteins (MSP) have been found to play a major role in the infection by Anaplasma marginale.
-Out of the six MSP found on this species, three of the major surface proteins do not seem to differ between all strains, those including MSP1a, MSP4, and MSP5.
-The msp1a gene, which codes for MSP1a, is used as a marker for the identification of Anaplasma marginale because it has shown to be conserved in the multiplication of rickettsia in cattle and ticks and has been shown to be involved in adhesion to bovine erythrocytes and tick cells.
+Major surface proteins (MSPs) have been found to play a major role in the infection by Anaplasma marginale.
+Out of the six MSPs found on this species, three of the major surface proteins do not seem to differ between all strains, including MSP1a, MSP4, and MSP5.
+The msp1a gene, which codes for MSP1a, is used as a marker for the identification of Anaplasma marginale because it has been shown to be conserved in the multiplication of rickettsia in cattle and ticks and has been shown to be involved in adhesion to bovine erythrocytes and tick cells.

 Anaplasma phagocytophilum is a gram-negative bacterium that does not have lipopolysaccharides or peptidoglycan.
-The outer membrane does not have a capsule, and is coarse with irregular periplasmic spaces.
+The outer membrane does not have a capsule and is coarse with irregular periplasmic spaces.
 This species was originally included in the genus Ehrlichia (Ehrlichia phagocytophilium), but is now included in the genus Anaplasma (Anaplasma phagocytophilium).

 Prevention

 Currently, no live or inactivated vaccines have been approved by the USDA that are effective against all strains of A. marginale.
 Some vaccines that rely on erythrocyte-derived antigen sources provide immunity or prevent clinical disease, although these do not prevent cattle from being infected with A. marginale.
 Other means of prevention can include testing all ruminants in a herd and eliminating any individuals who test positive for anaplasmosis, leading to an anaplasmosis-free herd.
 Vector control measures can also be used.
-Tick control is widely used in some countries, including Africa, but rarely used in the United States due to the fact that this prevention method is labor-intensive and expensive.
-In contrast, the control of flies is effective and there are many ways to do this.
+Tick control is widely used in some countries, including Africa, but is rarely used in the United States due to the fact that this prevention method is labor-intensive and expensive.
+In contrast, the control of flies is effective, and there are many ways to do this.
 Chemical agents can be used, sanitation methods (such as cleaning stalls/pens regularly, manure management, and protecting feed), as well as biological control by natural enemies of flies (including bees, mites, parasitoids).
-Ways to prevent iatrogenic transmission include avoiding re-using of needles and sanitizing medical equipment between uses.
+Ways to prevent iatrogenic transmission include avoiding the re-use of needles and sanitizing medical equipment between uses.
 Antimicrobial treatment can also be used, although it is more commonly used in the case of active infection.
 This includes the drugs tetracycline and imidocarb, and is used in healthy ruminants to decrease the clinical effects of an active infection.